 Becoming a manager for the first time can be equal parts exciting and overwhelming.
 The truth is the majority of managers make mistakes when they take on a leadership role for the first time.
-In fact, a Gallup study suggests that 9 out of 10 people who become a manager, don’t have leadership attributes when they begin their management journey.
+In fact, research suggests that 9 out of 10 people who become a manager, don’t have leadership attributes when they begin their management journey.
 The shift to management is not just about a promotion and a pay rise, its often a case of needing to acquire a whole new skill set.
 So, as you embark on your management journey, you should be careful not to commit these common first-time manager mistakes.

 Refusing to let go

 As an employee your job is pretty easy.
 You have a list of tasks and projects you are responsible for, and you do all of the work yourself.
 When you become a manager, it is not your job to do those tasks anymore.
 You have to hand over the responsibilities to another person in the team.
 But most first-time managers find it incredibly hard to let go.
 The new person might have a different way of doing the work, which can freak out some first-time managers as that’s not how they used to do it.
 Likewise, others struggle with adapting to a role that is coaching and developing others to do more work than just one person could do, as they are still so focused on just doing themselves.

 In addition, as an individual contributor a person is going to be up to date with all of the specific details of every piece of work and project they are working on.
 As a manager, it is impossible to be up to date with every single item and all the nuances.
 Trying to keep up to date will turn you in to a micromanager that will cause your team to disengage and increase attrition.
 Its important first-time managers understand that they have to focus on the big picture and ensuring the team get there.

 Not building trust